FerranMarin/axie-scholar-utilities/docs/pages/docker_hub_cmds.md

     axie-utils-claim payments.json secrets.json

+If you are using the axie.management integrataion, the command is as follows:

+    axie-utils-managed-claim secrets.json TOKEN

+Change the TOKEN for the one you receive from axie.management.
+Find it following this [link](https://tracker.axie.management/profile).

 ## Payout

 To payout from the scholar accounts, the command is the following (You need to run this command from the folder where you have the previously mentioned 3 files):